-Exclusives → Shows a bit of seriousness and dedication in the business relationship.
+Exclusives → Show a bit of seriousness and dedication in the business relationship.
 I’m sure they don’t want tracks that have been around the block more than a dozen times.

 You don’t leave much room to negotiate with non-exclusive tracks.
 If the client hears your music on mrjoeshappytrackslibrary.com and it’s priced at $40.00 good luck trying to collect anything higher than that on the front end.

 That supervisor will walk in that meeting looking like an idiot and you don’t want that.